 Manaakitanga - Caring

-Our environment is one that values differences which demonstrates we care about how others think and feel.
-By doing this we position our students to take risks and challenge themselves, and their learning, in a safe and inclusive environment.
+Our environment values differences, demonstrating we care about how others think and feel.
+By doing this, we position our students to take risks and challenge themselves and their learning in a safe and inclusive environment.

 Caring is one of the most important concepts for children to embrace and understand.
-If there is any one thing that is more important than all else it would have be kindness, tolerance and respect.
+If there is any one thing that is more important than all else, it would have to be kindness, tolerance and respect.

-The role of student leares, ‘Early Words’ buddies and the role and attitude our teachers show each other as well as parents and students is Manaaki.
+The role of student learners, ‘Early Words’ buddies and the role and attitude our teachers show each other, as well as parents and students, is Manaaki.

 Manawaroa – Grit and Determination

 We want our students to learn the necessary skills and the ability to keep trying to do something even when things are difficult or obstacles may get in the way.